lovetimo0421/finaura-docs/docs/what-is-finaura.md

 ## Why Choose Our Smart Contract Wallet?

+- This monetizes and liquidize your wallet address as assets
 - Unified Interface: Manage all your blockchain activities from a single, user-friendly platform.
 - Multi-Chain Support: Keep track of your assets and interact with dApps across multiple blockchains.
 - Enhanced Security: Rest assured that your assets are protected with robust security measures and industry-leading encryption.